 The music scene on Chapel Street is world class & seeing music performed live will always be the best way to take it in.

 New and old.
 Whether you’re standing shoulder to shoulder, comfortably seated, or leaning up against the bar- there’s nothing like experiencing live music.
-To get you in the mood for a live gig or two, here’s a taste of the local favourites & places to let get a little wild.
+Here are a few of our favourite Chapel Precinct gig spots.

 Galah has resident DJs on the one’s and two’s throughout the week, every week.
 Grab a small batch bottle from the shelves, scurry upstairs and take a sip (or ten) in a high-ceiling warehouse setting.
 This joint used to be a panel beater’s storage space, but you’d never guess looking at the leather and velvet upholstered booths or the sultry cocktail menu.
 Sip on an Aussie inspired aperitif – maybe the Outback Sheila (finger lime and saltbush margarita) and enjoy sweet sounds while the pro’s spin the night away.